-(1) No minerals or building substance shall be disposed of in any manner whether for the purposes of sampling, assay, analysis or otherwise except-

-- (a) with the written consent of the Director; - (b) in accordance with the terms of the mineral right or licence concerned; or - (c) as otherwise permitted by or under this Act.

-(2) A person who contravenes subsection (1) commits an offence and is liable, on conviction, to a fine of not exceeding ten thousand currency points or to imprisonment for a term of not exceeding five years or both.
+- (1) No minerals shall be disposed of in any manner whether for the purposes of sampling, assay, analysis or otherwise except- - (a) with the written consent of the Minister; - (b) in accordance with the terms of the mineral right or licence concerned; or - (c) as otherwise permitted by or under this Act. - (2) A person who contravenes subsection (1) commits an offence and is liable, on conviction, to a fine of not exceeding ten thousand currency points or to imprisonment for a term of not exceeding five years or both.

-177. Export of minerals
+150. Export of minerals

-(1) A person shall not export any minerals from Uganda without an export permit issued under this Act, regulations made under this Act.

-(2) An application for an export permit shall be in a manner prescribed by regulation.

-(3) The Director may grant to any person a permit to export minerals from Uganda on conditions determined by or under this Act and regulations made under this Act and specified in the permit.
+- (1) A person shall not export any minerals from Uganda without an export permit issued under this Act. - (2) An application for an export permit shall be in a manner prescribed by regulation. - (3) The Minister may grant to any person a permit to export minerals from Uganda on conditions determined by or under this Act and regulations made under this Act and specified in the permit.

-(4) The grant of a permit under subsection (1) shall not exempt the holder of the permit from complying with the requirements of any other applicable written law relating to the export of minerals including-

-- (a) proof of payment of prescribed fees and royalties, where applicable; - (b) certificate of origin, where applicable; - (c) certificate of analysis authenticated by the country of origin; and - (d) where minerals are not from Uganda, an export permit from the county of origin.

-(5) A person who exports any mineral from Uganda in contravention of subsection (1) commits an offence and is liable, on conviction, to a fine of not exceeding ten thousand currency points or imprisonment not exceeding five years, or both.

-(6) For the avoidance of doubt, a holder of a mineral right under this Act shall not export geological material, fluids or products derived from minerals without authorisation of the Director.

-(7) The quantities, volumes and purity levels of geological materials and non commercial value shall be as prescribed by regulations.
+- (4) The grant of a permit under subsection (1) shall not exempt the holder of the permit from complying with the requirements of any other applicable written law relating to the export of minerals including- - (a) proof of payment of prescribed fees and royalties, where applicable; - (b) certificate of origin, where applicable; - (c) certificate of analysis authenticated by the country of origin; and - (d) where minerals are not from Uganda, an export permit or any other related documents issued by the relevant Government department from the country of origin. - (5) A person who exports any mineral from Uganda in contravention of subsection (1) commits an offence and is liable, on conviction, to a fine not exceeding ten thousand currency points or imprisonment not exceeding five years or both. - (6) For the avoidance of doubt, a holder of a mineral right under this Act shall not export geological material, fluids or products derived from minerals without authorisation of the Minister. - (7) The quantities, volumes and purity levels of geological materials and non-commercial value shall be as prescribed by regulations.

-178. Import of minerals
+151. Import of minerals

-(1) A person shall not import any minerals into Uganda without an import permit issued under this Act.

-(2) An application for an import permit shall be in a manner prescribed by regulations.
+- (1) A person shall not import any minerals into Uganda without an import permit issued under this Act. - (2) An application for an import permit shall be in a manner prescribed by regulations.

-(3) The Director may grant to any person a permit to import minerals into Uganda on conditions prescribed under this Act and regulations made under this Act.

-(4) A person who imports any minerals into Uganda under this section shall make a declaration before a customs officer regarding the type and quantity of minerals imported, after which the customs officer shall certify the import permit.

-(5) An import permit under subsection (1) shall be issued upon payment of fees prescribed.

-(6) Before any minerals are re-exported from Uganda, the relevant import permit shall be surrendered to a customs officer who shall submit it to the Director for approval.

-(7) A person who imports any minerals into Uganda in contravention of this section commits an offence and is liable, on conviction, to a fine not exceeding ten thousand currency points or imprisonment not exceeding five years, or both.
+- (3) The Minister may grant to any person a permit to import minerals into Uganda on conditions prescribed under this Act and regulations made under this Act. - (4) A person who imports any minerals into Uganda under this section shall make a declaration before a customs officer regarding the type and quantity of minerals imported, after which the customs officer shall certify the import permit. - (5) An import permit under subsection (1) shall be issued upon payment of the prescribed fee. - (6) Before any minerals are re-exported from Uganda, the relevant import permit shall be surrendered to a customs officer who shall submit it to the Minister for approval. - (7) A person who imports any minerals into Uganda in contravention of this section commits an offence and is liable, on conviction, to a fine not exceeding ten thousand currency points or imprisonment not exceeding five years, or both.

-179. Permit for research and scientific investigations
+152. Permit for research and scientific investigations

-(1) Notwithstanding the provisions of this Act, the Director may, in the public interest and for research purposes, authorise any person to undertake non-commercial investigations into the geological resources of Uganda.

-(2) The person authorised under (1) shall submit a report to the Director of the information gathered or research findings on any mineral discovered.
+- (1) Notwithstanding the provisions of this Act, the Minister may, in the public interest and for research purposes, authorise any person to undertake non-commercial investigations into the geological resources of Uganda. - (2) The person authorised under (1) shall submit a report to the Minister of the information gathered or research findings on any mineral discovered.

-180. Blasting certificate
+153. Blasting certificate